armanish78/bodhrik-assessment/ASSESSMENT_NOTE.md

 A key decision was how to link a parent to a session.
 Initially, it might seem simple to match a `child_name` string on the user to a `child_name` on the session.
 However, string matching is a weak and unreliable way to enforce data ownership.
 If two different families have a child with the same name, they could accidentally (or maliciously) access each other's sessions.

 To fix this, I used a direct `parent_id` foreign key on the `Session` model.
 This creates a strict relational link to the `User` table, ensuring accurate role-based access control (RBAC).
 The tradeoff is that `child_name` remains as a simple string column on the session.
-While we could have fully normalized this into a separate `Student` table, doing so would add unnecessary complexity for a small 2-day project.
+While we could have fully normalized this into a separate `Student` table, doing so would add unnecessary complexity for a small assessment project.
 Storing the name directly on the session keeps things simple while still fully satisfying the security and RBAC requirements.

 ## Adding a Fourth Role